Dexalot/dexalot-docs/docs/contracts/PortfolioBridgeMain.md

 # PortfolioBridgeMain

 **PortfolioBridgeMain.
-Bridge aggregator and message relayer for mainnet using multiple different bridges**
+Bridge aggregator and message relayer for mainnet using multiple different bridges.

-The default bridge provider is LayerZero and it can&#x27;t be disabled.
-Additional bridge providers will be added as needed.
-This contract encapsulates all bridge provider implementations that Portfolio doesn&#x27;t need to know about. \
+Dexalot is bridge agnostic and currently supports ICM and LayerZero.
+Additional bridge providers will be added as needed.**

+The default bridge provider is ICM (Avalanche&#x27;s Interchain Messaging) within Avalanche echosystem &amp;
+LayerZero for any other chains.
+The default bridge can&#x27;t be disabled.
+You can deposit with Avalanche&#x27;s ICM and withdraw with LayerZero.
 This contract does not hold any users funds. it is responsible for paying the bridge fees in form of the chain’s gas token to 3rd party bridge providers whenever a new cross chain message is sent out by the user.
 Hence the project deposit gas tokens to this contract.
 And the project can withdraw the gas tokens from this contract whenever it finds it necessary.

 **Dev notes:** \
-PortfolioBridgeSub &amp; PortfolioSub are Dexalot Subnet contracts and they can&#x27;t be deployed anywhere else.
+PortfolioBridgeSub &amp; PortfolioSub are Dexalot L1 contracts and they can&#x27;t be deployed anywhere else.
 Contracts with *Main* in their name can be deployed to any evm compatible blockchain.
 Here are the potential flows:
 DEPOSITS: \